KoniHD/yolov9/LRZ-AI-Systems/Instructions.md

 For ease of use, and because it is necessary to always download the data again when using Google's Colab, I wrote the `get_loco.sh` and the `transform_to_yolo_format.py` script which automatically download the LOCO dataset and transform it to fit YOLO standards.

 These scripts also come in handy when preparing the data for execution on the LRZ AI System.
-Firstly, I would recommend to
+Firstly, I would recommend to:
 ```
 git clone https://github.com/KoniHD/yolov9.git
 ```